Skip to content

 Why It Works

-The 37MUH is manufactured by Midea, one of the world's largest HVAC manufacturers, and sold under the Carrier name.
+The 37MUH is manufactured by Midea and sold under the Carrier name.
 Some customers ask about this.
-Here's our take: it performs great.
-The track record speaks for itself.
-Carrier has a strict quality control process for the 37MUH, and it has a good track record in Colorado.
+Our take: it performs well.
+Carrier has a strict quality control process for the 37MUH and it has a solid track record in Colorado.

 Compared to Mitsubishi H2i